 - Headsets (Perfect for when you want them to listen to music or watch a show and you don’t want to hear the noise.
 We love these for babies and toddlers since they’re small and kids can easily fall asleep wearing them.)

 This may feel obvious, but make sure to dress your child comfortably for the car ride.
 Loose-fitting breathable tops and pants so their bodies can be as relaxed as possible.
-I can’t imagine sitting in a constricted car seat is comfortable, especially for agile toddlers who need to move around as much as possible, so having comfy clothes will help to ease the discomfort.
-You can even dress them in their pajamas to help push them towards sleeping in the car.
+I can’t imagine sitting in a constricted car seat is comfortable, especially for agile toddlers who need to move around as much as possible.
+You can even dress them in their pajamas to help coax them towards sleeping in the car.

-While I’m certainly not the person who’s going to advocate for a child-centric way of living, when going on road trips with toddlers and babies, we have found it’s best to follow their lead and cater to their needs.
+While I’m certainly not the person who’s going to advocate for a child-centric way of living, when going on road trips with toddlers and babies, we have found it’s best to follow their lead to maintain a calm car ride.
 If he’s getting fussy, instead of forcing another hour of driving, we know to stop and do what he needs to keep his mood stable.
 Perhaps that’s eating lunch, doing another round of diaper changes, or running around to get his body moving.
 We’ve learned that keeping him in an even state, keeps everyone happy.
 Road tripping with a baby means you might have to let go of the strict agenda.
 Be open to taking lots of breaks when needed and everyone will be happier!